TheophileECE/redirect-to-new.reddit.com/README.md

 # Reddit Redirect Tampermonkey Script

 ## Description
 This Tampermonkey script automatically redirects your browsing from `reddit.com` to `new.reddit.com`.
-If you prefer the new Reddit interface and find yourself frequently typing in `new.reddit.com`, this script simplifies your browsing experience by automatically redirecting you to the new interface.
+If you prefer the new Reddit (well, old now I guess) interface and find yourself frequently typing in `new.reddit.com`, this script simplifies your browsing experience by automatically redirecting you to the new interface.

 ## Installation
 1. Install the Tampermonkey browser extension for your respective browser (available for Chrome, Firefox, Safari, Opera, etc.).